Return to Index

 Braxton Hicks Contractions

 Many women experience Braxton Hicks contractions as their due date approaches.
 These are uterine muscle contractions that occur during pregnancy that are not signs of labor.
+They can continue for hours or days, but do not progress, cause your cervix to dilate or lead to birth.
 These contractions can become more frequent and intense later on in pregnancy and are often the cause of women visiting the hospital before labor starts.

 Unlike labor contractions, Braxton Hicks contractions are usually irregular, unpredictable, and felt only in the abdomen, rather than all over.
 They do not become more frequent and intense over time, and they are not accompanied with other signs of labor, such as light vaginal bleeding and water breaking.
 Many times, changes in position or increased activity cause Braxton Hicks contractions to slow down or stop.